5 Things Why Uganda is Better than Kenya!

 1. Primate Tourism: Unmatched Gorilla & Chimpanzee Tracking

-Uganda is widely regarded as the world’s premier destination for primate safaris, an experience that Kenya cannot match.
+Uganda consistently ranks as the world’s premier destination for primate safaris, offering an experience Kenya cannot match.

-Mountain Gorillas: Uganda is home to over half of the world’s endangered mountain gorilla population in Bwindi Impenetrable National Park and Mgahinga Gorilla National Park.
+- Mountain Gorillas: Uganda is home to over half of the world’s endangered mountain gorilla population in Bwindi Impenetrable National Park and Mgahinga Gorilla National Park.
 Gorilla trekking is an intimate, bucket-list experience that is the country’s main tourism draw.

 2. Cost of Living and Local Prices

-Cheaper Daily Expenses: Basic expenses like public transport (boda-bodas/matatus) and local food items are often significantly cheaper in Kampala than in Nairobi.
+- Cheaper Daily Expenses: Basic expenses like public transport (boda-bodas/matatus) and local food items are often significantly cheaper in Kampala than in Nairobi.

-This makes Uganda a more budget-friendly option for certain types of travellers and residents.
+It makes Uganda a more budget-friendly option for certain types of travellers and residents.

 3. Diverse and Lush Landscape